-Grind the sample in a pestle and mortar or in a suitable grinding mill to a fine powder to pass through I. S 150 micron sieve, (aperture size 0.16 mm).
+Grind the sample using a pestle and mortar or in a suitable grinding mill to a fine powder to pass through I.S 150 micron sieve, (aperture size 0.16 mm).
 Use this prepared sample for determination of gluten.
-For the remaining tests follow methods of analysis prescribed for Atta.
+For the remaining tests follow methods of analysis prescribed for Atta (clause 8).

-11.0 DETECTION OF KESARI DAL POWDER (lathyrus sativus) IN BESAN
+11.0 DETECTION OF KESARI DAL POWDER (Lathyrus sativus) IN BESAN

-The presence of kesari dal powder is detected on the basis of the presence of an unusual amino acid namely beta-N-oxalyl L amino alanine which is not present in the seeds of other legumes
+The presence of kesari dal powder is detected on the basis of the presence of an unusual amino acid namely Beta-N-oxalyl L amino alanine (BOAA), which is not present in the seeds of other legumes

-- (a) Steam bath/ water bath
+- (a) Steam bath/water bath

 - (b) Air Oven

-- (c) Chromatographic paper Whatman No. 1
+- (c) Chromatographic paper Whatman No. 1 or equivalent